 The challenge does not only concern the production of food on board spaceships, but also how the particular space atmosphere affects the microbiome and digestive processes: the health of the astronauts' intestines becomes a fundamental focus.

-By studying all the interactions between food and the body, researchers can devise dietary strategies that optimize nutrient absorption and promote general well-being.
+By studying all the interactions between food and the body, researchers can devise dietary strategies that optimize nutrient absorption and promote overall well-being.
 Food, you know, is not just sustenance: and that of astronauts should be no exception.

 Food for body and mind